5random/cvd/README.md

 Add this flag under each sensor or controller entry to control what is visible in the GUI.

+### Controller concurrency

+The controller manager controls how many controllers may execute in parallel.
+Set the ``CONTROLLER_MANAGER_CONCURRENCY_LIMIT`` environment variable to adjust this number.
+If unset, it defaults to ``10``.
+You can also provide the same value on startup using the ``--controller-concurrency-limit`` option of ``program/main.py`` which simply sets this environment variable for you.

 ## Running tests